learn-co-students/hs-zhw-shoes-layout-v-000/README.md

-# ZHW Shoes Layout
+Done# ZHW Shoes Layout

 ## Objectives

 1. Develop HTML and CSS competency
 2. Practice visually interpreting HTML and CSS code from the rendered DOM
 3. Practice jumping into, and contributing to, an existing code base

 ## Introduction